caiobegotti/Pod-Dive/README.md

 ## Why use it

-It's simply much faster than running multiple `kubectl` commands and having to scroll up and down to look for critical pod info.
+It's much faster than running multiple `kubectl` commands and having to scroll up and down to look for critical pod info.